crocokyle/XMRGUI/README.md

 # XMRGUI

-XMR GUI is in development and is in early alpha stages.
+XMR GUI is in development and early alpha stages.
 This is a frontend wrapper for xmr-stak.
 Feel free to use the miner and submit any bugs in [Issue](https://github.com/crocokyle/XMRGUI/issues), or improvements in a Pull request.

 ![alt text](https://akhawaii.com/wp-content/uploads/2018/01/screen1-1.png)